Mardi Gras Indians: African diasporan influences

 Junkanoo Festival in Nassau, Bahamas.
-Mardi Gras has influences from festival and carnival cultures in the Caribbean, the Bahamas, and Africa.
+Mardi Gras has influenced festival and carnival cultures in the Caribbean, the Bahamas, and Africa.

 Over the years, Mardi Gras Indians have increasingly incorporated designs from African and African diaspora cultures in their suits such as beadwork, conch shells, dried grass strands, and designs from Bahamian Junkanoo dancers.
 Victor Harris, a Black Louisianan, reflects the design work of Bambara and Mandinka cultures with the use of animistic designs, raffia, and feathers.

 After Emperor Haile Selassie I visited New Orleans in 1954, Rastafari influences also began to appear in suit designs.
 Demond Melancon incorporates Rasta colors (red, green, and gold) into his suit, and beads into his regalia historical people associated with the movement, such as the Ethiopian Emperor and his wife, Empress Menen Asfaw.
 By sewing these Black figures into his suits, he conjures their spirits.
 The Rastafari movement also inspired Eric Burt to bead cultural symbols from the religion.
-Some Black Mardi Gras Indians are Rastas and display this in their music and regalia.
+Some Black Mardi Gras Indians admire Rastas and display this in their music and regalia.

 Some Black maskers practice traditional African religions in their daily lives and incorporate this into Mardi Gras.
 Mystic Medicine Man of the Golden Feather Hunters tribe shows his Congo ancestry by sewing the word nganga, a word in Kikongo that means a spiritual and herbal healer in Central Africa, into his suits.
 Other Black masking tribes such as the Spirit of Fi Yi Yi and the Mandingo Warriors were founded to connect with African masquerade traditions.
 Members of this tribe mask as Elegba, an orisha (divine spirit) that rules communication and the crossroads.
 Dow Edwards displays his devotion to the orisha Shango in his suits as Spy Boy of the Mohawk Hunters.
 Black maskers also turn to the Yoruba religion for inspiration in their designs.
 They blend European parading traditions and fuse the Yoruba orisha Oshun sacred imagery with the designs of their suits.
 Other maskers adapt Pan-African, Black Power, and Egyptian iconography into their regalia.

 The Black Spiritual church movement in New Orleans in the 1920s may have influenced the regalia of Mardi Gras Indians.
 Some masking Indians practice Catholicism and blend Catholic saints, traditions, and feast days into their Caribbean and African religious practices during Mardi Gras.